 When we boot up for the first time, we should see a desktop screen like this one.

 Open up terminal to proceed with the setup.

 We can see the python3 version Ubuntu comes with, as well as where its executable is stored.

 Our Ubuntu installation first needs system packages for Python development.
 You'll be prompted for your superuser password because restricted system access is required to install packages through apt.

-sudo apt-get install virtualenv python-pip python3-dev
+sudo apt-get install python3-pip python3-dev

 y and let the system package installation process run.

 The basic system packages we need are now installed so we can proceed to our Python-specific dependencies.

 Virtualenv and pip for isolating and handling application dependencies were just installed via system packages so we can now use them to obtain Django and Gunicorn.